 Hanauer Weihnachtsmarkt (November 29–December 22, 2019)

-The beautiful town centre of Hanau gets filled with flavours like mulled wine, cinnamon and vanilla during the traditional Christmas market season.
-The Brothers Grimm's Hanau provides a true fairytale atmosphere during the holidays.
+The beautiful town centre of Hanau gets filled with flavors like mulled wine, cinnamon and vanilla during the traditional Christmas market season.
+The Brothers Grimm's Hanau provides a true fairy tale atmosphere during the holidays.
 The market features over 75 stalls with gifts, handicrafts and delicious foods.
 Kids would love a mini Ferris wheel, two vintage carousels, and the fairytale train.
 Every day, there is live music, choirs and other entertainment.
-One of the main highlights of the market is a large “Advent calendar” on the Neustädter Rathaus that can be observed at 6 p.m.
-Hanau in only about 30-minute drive from Frankfurt, so it could be a nice one-day trip to a smaller and cosier Christmas place.
+One of the main highlights of the market is a large “Advent calendar” on the Neustädter Rathaus that can be observed at 6 pm.
+Hanau in only about a 30-minute drive from Frankfurt, so it could be a nice one-day trip to a smaller and cozier Christmas place.

 Mainzer Weihnachtsmarkt (November 28–December 23, 2019)

 Christmas Market in Mainz immerses visitors in a magical atmosphere of a fairy tale.
 Featuring over 100 beautifully decorated stalls and set against the backdrop of the 1000-year-old Martinsdom (Martin Cathedral), Mainzer Weihnachtsmarkt is a great spot for the holiday shopping.
 The artists' factory produces unique handmade items.
 There is also a large programme of concerts, performances, and workshops, postcard printing, and carousels.
 Richly decorated 11-metre-high Christmas pyramid and the nearby hand-carved Nativity scenes by the Gotthard chapel of the Cathedral create magic Christmas memories.

 Michelstädter Weihnachtsmarkt (November 29–December 22, 2019)